 There’s no telling how many of these Salt and Vinegar Chicken Wings I could put down.
 And that’s not even including my boys, so let’s just say – A LOT.

-These chicken wings are so addicting, they’re worse than potato chips.
+Chicken wings are so addicting, they’re worse than potato chips.
 You really can’t stop at 1.
-Dozen. when we make these chicken wings we buy a lot of chicken, like two of those big family packs of chicken wings.
+Dozen.
+When we make this chicken wing recipe we buy an alarming amount of chicken wings.

 There is something to be said about a fried chicken wing.
 Am I Right?
 That’s the kind of chicken wing that you’re going to get when you go out or order from a restaurant – fried.
 That’s why they tastes so damn delicious.